Mourners pay respects to killed police officer

 PC Andrew Harper: Hundreds attend funeral

-Hundreds of people, including colleagues, are attending the funeral of a police officer who was killed on duty.
+Hundreds of people, including colleagues, have attended the funeral of PC Andrew Harper who was killed on duty.

-Newlywed PC Andrew Harper, 28, died from multiple injuries when he was dragged under a van on a road near Sulhamstead, Berkshire, on 15 August.

-The private funeral service for friends and family is being held at Christ Church Cathedral in Oxford.

 -